-Chairman of the Board of Directors, President and
+Chairman of the Board of Directors, President and Chief

-Chief Executive Officer
+Executive Officer

-Coconut Grove, Florida April 24, 2009
+Coconut Grove, Florida April 22, 2010

-SPANISH BROADCASTING SYSTEM, INC. 2601 S BAYSHORE DRIVE P2 COCONUT GROVE, FL 33132
+SPANISH BROADCASTING SYSTEM, INC. 2601 SOUTH BAYSHORE DRIVE, PH2 COCONUT GROVE, FL 33133

-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
-Eastern Time the day before the cut-off date or meeting date.
+VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
+Eastern Time on June 2, 2010.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.